How we describe historical materials

 Digital and Archives Services (DAS) recognizes that, over the years, harmful language has been created or used by staff in describing the department’s archival materials, in both finding aids and digital object metadata.
 To be inclusive of all, this language needs to be identified and remediated in past descriptions and not carried forward in future ones.
 DAS also recognizes that original content by material creators might contain harmful or outdated language and images.

 DAS commits to describing archival materials in an inclusive manner that is accurate and respectful to the individuals and communities who create, use, and are represented in them.
-Our work will maintain materials as presented at the time of creation, align with CSU’s Principles of Community, and stem from established and emergent best practices related to diversity, equity, and inclusion in archival description.
+Our work will maintain materials as presented at the time of creation, align with CSU Libraries’ Principles of Community in Action, and stem from established and emergent best practices related to diversity, equity, and inclusion in archival description.

 DAS acknowledges that descriptive standards and practice are not neutral and will continue to evolve.
 Where possible, DAS will engage collection donors and creators as well as community members represented in archival materials to produce respectful and inclusive archival description.
 This applies to description of archival materials through both finding aids and digital object metadata.
 This does not apply to description created outside of DAS, such as in MARC records, whether internal to the CSU Libraries or by other institutions.